 Living in a conservation community in a suburb of Chicago is a long way from the Logan Square neighborhood in Chicago where I grew up.
 Nature wasn’t bountiful but I remember being fascinated by squirrels, often reading Ranger Rick and a book about the oceans, and enjoying the animals my father kept at home during the summer between school sessions when he taught at a public elementary school.
 I still remember the time my mother went on strike from doing laundry to make the point that she wasn’t going down into the basement until an escaped garter snake was recovered.

-In the world of the Christian community, I want to help Christians and congregations who are truly serious about caring for Creation take action for God’s world.
+Personal dreams: In the world of the Christian community, I want to help Christians and congregations who are truly serious about caring for Creation take action for God’s world.
 What if every church played some sort of role in helping its community produce and have access to healthy, humanely-produced food and restore nature?
 I also dream of finding ways of channeling the resources of Christians and churches to leaders and organizations doing effective work in protecting and restoring the life of God’s earth who desperately need help.
 Because the way the Christian faith manifests itself can differ from place to place and because the conservation challenges our world faces also differ from place to place, I believe it would be extremely valuable to visit other countries and understand how a whole faith could bring about a living earth in those different circumstances.
 I’d then like to share those experiences and insights with the Church.